 The value and support Electra Partners bring, shown by the success of Hotter

-Above: How two different companies share one aim: See production details below.
+Above: How two different companies share one aim.

 Hotter Shoes have been manufacturing in the UK since 1959, seeing substantial growth since 2000.
 Private equity company Electra have invested and are offering support to ensure growth continues.